-- If any of the above mentioned documents is missing, the application will not be accepted.
+- If any of the above-mentioned documents are missing, the application will not be accepted.

 Finland Visa Fees

-- A Tourist Visa, Non Professional Visa or a Business Visa for an adult costs INR 4800.
+- A Tourist Visa, Non-Professional Visa, or Business Visa for an adult costs INR 4800.

 - For children between the ages of 6 and 12 years, the cost is INR

-- For children below 6 years of age- No Charge
+- Below 6 years Children of age- No Charge

 - For spouse or children of a European Union National – No Charge